GitLab FI

 External accounts

-GitLab allows you to create a type of account that you cannot own or create projects.
+GitLab allows you to create a type of accounts that you cannot own or create projects.
 They can only contribute to projects to which they are given explicit access.
-These accounts are referred to as external .
-They can be used to make projects accessible to researchers and colleagues from other institutions, opponents or consultants of final theses, etc.
+These accounts are referred to as external accounts.
+They can be used to make projects available to researchers and colleagues from other institutions, thesis opponents or advisors, etc.

-It is not possible to create external accounts directly in GitLab FI, FI employees (group members
+It is not possible to create external accounts directly in FI GitLab, but FI staff (members of the group

 fi-int

-) may, however, create, manage and block external accounts in
+) can create, manage and block external accounts in the

 external account management application in the Faculty Administration.
 Documentation and help can be found directly in the application.